How to Start an LLC in Connecticut

 For help with completing the form, visit our Connecticut Certificate of Organization guide.

-If you’re expanding your existing LLC to the state of Connecticut, you will need to form a foreign LLC.
+Note: If you're expanding your existing business to the state of Connecticut, you'll need to register as a foreign limited liability company (LLC).

 Connecticut NAICS Requirement